mingyang143/switcheo-problem-three/README.md

 const WalletPage: React.FC<Props> = ({children, ...rest}) => {`

 The interface Props does not have to property children so we cannot pass children props.
-I the property 'children'.
+I added the property 'children'.
 I also removed BoxProps since it is not used anywhere else in the code

 7. `const balances = useWalletBalances();`
    useWalletBalances is a hook that should be imported.